MorrellLAB/Barley_NAM_Parents/README.md

 ### Comparison to Genotyping Data

 The final SNP calls were compared to 9k iSelect genotyping for the same lines using version 0.1.14 of vcftools to verify the identity of each sample.
 The [ALCHEMY](http://alchemy.sourceforge.net/) genotyping data from [Poets et al. 2015](http://www.genomebiology.com/2015/16/1/173) was converted into VCF format using [this tutorial](https://github.com/MorrellLAB/Barley_Inversions/blob/master/analyses/SNP_valiadation/tutorial_alchemy2vcf.md) by Dr. Li Lei.
 This ALCHEMY genotyping VCF file is available for download [here]().
 (Not available yet) [9k SNPs with no BLAST hits](https://github.com/lilei1/9k_BOPA_SNP/blob/master/no_blast_hits_SNPs/no_blast_hits_9k_snpID) were filtered out and not used for comparison.
 The results of the comparison can be found under `discordance_exome_vs_alchemy.txt`.
-For samples with high discordance, the final SNP calls for the exome capture were also compared with genotypes pulled from T3.
-Those results are under `discordance_exome_vs_T3.txt`.

 ```shell
 vcftools --vcf Barley_NAM_Parents_Final.vcf\